Nursing, M.S.N.

 3. Online Post-Master's Certificate (PMC) PMC-NA or PMC-NE

 Applications to these program tracks (MSN-NA, MSN-NE, PMC-NA, PMC-NE) are on a rolling admission basis.
 Applications are reviewed in the order in which they become complete with all supporting materials.
 This process will continue until the class is filled; therefore, it benefits applicants to complete their applications early.
 Completed applications will be accepted no later than December 1st for the Spring semester and August 1st for the Fall semester.
+At present we are using the Liaison Nursing CAS System for admission for the Online Nursing Administration and Online Nursing Education programs.

 We are anticipating using the Liaison Nursing CAS system for the Online Nursing Administration and Online Nursing Education programs in the fall of 2024.
 Look for these changes in the future.